Tony Stewart on Colin Kaepernick: 'idiot'

 (CNN)Add Tony Stewart to the chorus of sports figures weighing in on Colin Kaepernick, who recently sat in protest during the national anthem during an NFL preseason game.

-Taking to Twitter on Monday, Stewart -- who was one of many to share his views on the San Francisco 49ers quarterback -- said, "I'm sorry but (Kaepernick) needs to learn the fact about police before running his (expletive) mouth!
+Taking to Twitter on Monday, Stewart -- who is one of many to share his views on the San Francisco 49ers quarterback -- said, "I'm sorry but (Kaepernick) needs to learn the fact about police before running his (expletive) mouth!
 He has no clue what they go thru!"
 Stewart completed his tweet with a hashtag and the word "idiot."

 But Twitter users fired back at Stewart, referencing when he struck and killed 20-year-old sprint cup driver Kevin Ward, Jr., during a dirt track race in Canandaigua, New York in 2014.
 The Ontario County (New York) District Attorney later announced that a grand jury found no reason to charge Stewart in connection with Ward's death.